-Using SSH over Ethernet as Root account
+Using SSH over Ethernet as Root Account

 After the new system is installed, the rejected connection denial appears when you try to log on to the Debian Linux server as a root user.
 Here is the example information: